quark-engine/quark-engine/README.md

 We have an order theory of criminal which explains stages of committing a crime.
 For example, crime of murder consists of five stages, they are determined, conspiracy, preparation, start and practice.
 The latter the stage the more we’re sure that the crime is practiced.

-According to the above principle, we developed our order theory of android malware.
+According to the above principle, ```we developed our order theory of android malware```.
 We develop five stages to see if the malicious activity is being practiced.
 They are 1.
 Permission requested.
 2. Native API call.
 3. Certain combination of native API.
 4. Calling sequence of native API.
 5. APIs that handle the same register.
 We not only define malicious activities and their stages but also develop weights and thresholds for calculating the threat level of a malware.

 Malware evolved with new techniques to gain difficulties for reverse engineering.
 Obfuscation is one of the most commonly used techniques.
 In this talk, we present a Dalvik bytecode loader with the order theory of android malware to neglect certain cases of obfuscation.